4 Reasons Your Gas Furnace’s Pilot Light Keeps Blowing Out

-You count on your heating system for comfort when the temperatures drop outside in Glen Allen, VA.
+You count on your heating system for comfort when the temperatures drop outside in VA.
 If your furnace isn’t working correctly, the first thing to check is the pilot light.
 If your pilot light isn’t staying lit, there could be several reasons for it.

 Gas Flow Problems